contrast-zone/t-rewriter.js/canon.md

     /*
         general Turing machine example

-         input: a set of rules and a starting tape states
+         input: a set of instructions and a starting tape states
         output: final tape states
     */